-Ergonomic kitchen tools - Years ago, a friend gave me a potato peeler with an ergonomic handle, and I haven't stopped using it since.
-I know she didn't pay more than $6 for it, but it's one of the best Christmas gifts I ever got.
+- Ergonomic kitchen tools - Years ago, a friend gave me a potato peeler with an ergonomic handle, and I haven't stopped using it since.
+It's one of the best Christmas gifts I ever got.
 Jar openers, spatulas, corn peelers, etc. can be found in most discount department stores or viewed and ordered online.
 Your friend with arthritis in her thumbs like me, will love you for it!

-Recordable greeting card - These are so cool.
+- Recordable greeting card - These are so cool.
 Try a karaoke card and record your own voice singing old time favorites.
 Jokes?
 Even better.
-Drug stores, card shops, and supermarkets carry them and they cost between $6 to $10.
+Drug stores, card shops, and supermarkets carry them.

-As Seen on T.V - Confined seniors watch television a lot, and infomercials are hard to miss.
+- As Seen on T.V - Confined seniors watch television a lot, and infomercials are hard to miss.
 I'll bet your senior would love at least one of the items they've seen.
-CVS has shelves devoted to these products for under $10.
+CVS has shelves devoted to these products.